goutham-1902/Brain-Tumor-Classification-Methodological-Comparison-Case-Study/README.md

 1. **Binary Classification (Tumor vs. No Tumor)** using the **Br35H** dataset — compares classical ML models, a simple neural network, and a small CNN.
 2. **Multiclass Classification (4 classes)** on a four-class MRI dataset *(glioma, meningioma, pituitary tumor, no tumor)* — includes augmentation, baseline CNN, transfer learning, and custom CNN variants with attention-style improvements.
-3. **Hybrid Phase (Feature/Model Hybridization)** — explores hybrid approaches that combine strengths of architectures/features (e.g., attention-enhanced CNN + transfer-learning embeddings) to improve multiclass performance and robustness.
+3. **Hybrid Phase (Feature/Model Hybridisation)** — explores hybrid approaches that combine strengths of architectures/features (e.g., attention-enhanced CNN + transfer-learning embeddings) to improve multiclass performance and robustness.

 > Notebooks are designed to be run sequentially, but each phase can be executed independently.